datasharing-forbesignite/medical-data-universe/README.md

 If you use our repository or find it useful at all, don't forget to give our repository a :star:!

 ## Acknowledgements ##
 We would like to thank all of those who contributed to the fruition of our idea.
-We would also link to express our gratitude to the Forbes Ingite Fellowship for bringing our team together and providing valuable resources.
+We would also link to express our gratitude to the Forbes Ignite Fellowship for bringing our team together and providing valuable resources.